GLOBAL - System Power in an Energy-Bound World

 Interaction with the Monetary System

-Energy cost asymmetry feeds into monetary dynamics:
+Energy asymmetry increasingly feeds directly into monetary asymmetry.

 Over time, this contributes to: